xypron/relay-card/README.md

     relay-card off 2

-To switch relay 2 on for 1 seconds and off again
+To switch relay 2 on for 1 second and off again

     relay-card flash 2